-|The Effect of Theory of Planned Behavior Education on Nutritional Behaviors of Overweight and Obese Women Before pregnancy|
+|Effect of the Theory of Planned Behavior Education on Nutritional Behaviors of Overweight and Obese Women Before Pregnancy|

-|Ameneh Khayeri1, Zohreh Mahmoodi2, Mitra Rahimzadeh3, Leili Salehi4, Zahra Behboodi – Moghadam5, Sara Esmaelzadeh–Saeieh2|
+|Ameneh Khayeri1, Zohreh Mahmoodi2, Mitra Rahimzadeh3, Leili Salehi4, Zahra Behboodi Moghadam5, Sara Esmaelzadeh Saeieh2|

-|1Student research committee, School of Medical Sciences, Alborz University of Medical Sciences, Karaj, Iran
+|1Student Research Committee, School of Medical Sciences, Alborz University of Medical Sciences, Karaj, Iran

-2Social Determinants of Health Research Center, School of medical sciences, Alborz University of Medical Sciences, Karaj, Iran
+2Social Determinants of Health Research Center, School of Medical Sciences, Alborz University of Medical Sciences, Karaj, Iran

-3Social Determinants of Health Research Center, School of public Health, Alborz University of Medical Sciences, Karaj, Iran
+3Social Determinants of Health Research Center, School of Public Health, Alborz University of Medical Sciences, Karaj, Iran

-4School of public Health, Alborz University of Medical Sciences, Karaj, Iran
+4School of Public Health, Alborz University of Medical Sciences, Karaj, Iran

 5Schools of Nursing and Midwifery, Tehran University of Medical Sciences, Tehran, Iran

 Viewed : 3746 times

 Downloaded : 2646 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Objectives: Maternal nutritional behavior before and during pregnancy plays an important role in improving the pregnancy outcomes and the health of newborns after birth.
-The theory of planned behavior is an appropriate model for use in pre-pregnancy and pregnancy.This study examined the effect of the Theory of Planned Behavior education on Nutritional Behaviors of Overweight and Obese Women before pregnancy
+Objectives: Maternal nutritional behavior before and during pregnancy contributes significantly to improving the outcomes of pregnancy and the health of the newborns after birth.
+In addition, the theory of planned behavior (TPB) is a proper model for use during pre-pregnancy and pregnancy.
+Therefore, the present study evaluated the effect of TPB education on nutritional behaviors of overweight and obese women before pregnancy.

-Materials and Methods: This randomized controlled trial was conducted on 100 overweight and obese women who were referred to a nutrition unit in Khansar city.
-Sampling method was convenient and samples were randomly assigned to two groups.
-Intervention group in addition to routine care, received 5 nutritional training sessions based on the theory of planned behavior.
-Data were collected with TPB questionnaire and nutritional behaviors questionnaire.Data were collected before, after and two month after education.The student t test, Fisher exact test,Mann-Whitney U test, chi-square test and Repeated-measure test were used for data analysis.
+Materials and Methods: This randomized controlled trial was conducted on 100 overweight and obese women who attended a nutrition unit in Khansar during April-August 2017.
+A convenient sampling method was used and the samples were randomly divided into intervention and control groups.
+The intervention group participated in five nutritional training sessions based on the TPB in addition to routine care.
+Data were collected with TPB and nutritional behaviors questionnaires before, after, and 2 months after education.
+Finally, the Student’s t test, Fisher exact test, as well as Mann-Whitney U test, chi-square and repeated-measure tests were utilized for data analysis.

-Results: The result of repeated measure test showed that the overall score of the theory of planned behavior over time was changed (P = 0.002), and there was a significant difference between the two groups (P = 0.002).
-The result of repeated measure test showed that the length of time affects the nutritional behavior score (P = 0.000) and there was a significant difference between the two groups (P = 0.000).
+Results: Based on the result of the repeated measure test, the overall score of the TPB changed (P = 0.002) over time and a significant difference was observed between the 2 groups (P = 0.002).
+In addition, the result of the repeated measure test indicated that the length of time affects the nutritional behavior score (P = 0.000) and there was a significant difference between the 2 groups in this regard (P = 0.000).

-Conclusion: Considering the effect of training based on the theory of planned behavior on nutritional behavior, it is suggested that the content of this training be included in the pre-pregnancy program.
+Conclusions: Considering the effect of training, based on the TPB, on nutritional behavior, the content of this training is suggested to be included in the pre-pregnancy program.

 Cite By, Google Scholar